The-Z-Labs/bof-launcher/README.md

 ## BOF launcher library

-We provide open-source, standalone library that can be used to execute any BOF built with supported toolchain (`clang`, `zig cc`, `zig`, `fasm`).
+We provide open-source, standalone library that can be used to execute any BOF built with supported toolchain (`cl`, `clang`, `zig cc`, `zig`, `fasm`).
 On Windows we support x86 and x86_64 architectures, on Linux we support x86, x86_64, ARM and AArch64 architectures.
 Our library exposes both [C API](bof-launcher/src/bof_launcher_api.h) and [Zig API](bof-launcher/src/bof_launcher_api.zig).
 It parses COFF/ELF object data, does the relocations, loads all needed symbols and handles BOF output for you.
 See the API and tests for details.

 Basic C API usage:
 ```c